mobgen/halo-documentation/docs/cms/users/cms_users_management.md

 ---
-title: HALO CMS - Users Management
+title: Users Management
-keywords: cms, users, security, admin, management, roles, permissions, rights
-last_updated: May 28, 2018
-tags: [cms]
-sidebar: cms_sidebar
-permalink: cms_users_management.html
-folder: cms
+id: cms_users_management
+sidebar_label: Manage users
 ---

 We take security in HALO in serious so managing who has permission to what is for us really important.